aghagol/lane_boundary_tracker/modules/evaluate/README.md

 # evaluateMOT
-My evaluation code for MOT
+Evaluation code for MOT

 ## Input:

+Each comparison is made between:
- - Tracking output: a set of polylines
+ - the tracking result: a set of polylines in a CSV file (MOT format) and
- - Groundtruth: a set of polylines
+ - the groundtruth: a set of polylines in a CSV file (MOT format)

 ## Output:

-Precision/Accuracy of tracking predictions
+Precision/Accuracy of tracking